shreni123/docs-csm/operations/security_and_authentication/Audit_Logs.md

 # Audit Logs

-How to enable and disable audit logging for host and Kubernetes APIs.
+## Enable or disable audit logging for host and Kubernetes APIs

 Audit logs are used to monitor the system and search for suspicious behavior.
 Host and Kubernetes API audit logging can be enabled to produce extra audit logs for analysis.
-Enabling audit logging is optional and will generate some load and data on the non-compute nodes \(NCNs\).
+Enabling audit logging is optional.
+If enabled it generates some load and data on the non-compute nodes \(NCNs\).
-Host and Kubernetes API audit logging is not enabled by default.
+By default, host and Kubernetes API audit logging are not enabled.

-## Procedure
+### Procedure

-1. (`ncn#`) Enable or disable host and Kubernetes API audit logging.

-   The method for updating the audit log settings will vary depending on the state of the system.
+The method for updating the audit log settings varies depending on the state of the system.

-   Select one of the following options based on the installation status of the system:
+1. (`ncn#`) Select one of the following options based on the installation status of the system:

    * Install